Universal Analytics Streaming

 - Click Save and follow the further instructions to integrate the code.

 Integrating using Google Tag Manager (GTM)

-Choose this method if your Google Analytics integrated with Google Tag Manager.
+Choose this method if your Google Analytics is integrated using Google Tag Manager.

 In the Variables section click New to create a customTask variable.